0xJs/CARTP-cheatsheet/README.md

 - Always use Disconnect-AzAccount!!

 ### Using tokes with AzureAD module
-AzureAD module cannot request a token but can use one for AADGraph or Microsoft Graph!
+- AzureAD module cannot request a token but can use one for AADGraph or Microsoft Graph!
+- To be able to interact with Azure AD, request a token for the aad-graph.

-####
+#### Connecting with AzureAD
 ```
 Connect-AzureAD -AccountId test@defcorphq@onmicrosoft.com -AadAccessToken eyJ0eXA...
 Connect-AzureAD -AccountId <ID> -AadAccessToken $token -TenantId <TENANT ID>